Renewing Canada's Approach to Critical Infrastructure Resilience: What We Heard Report

-- the businesses, government organizations, individuals or other entities that own, operate, maintain and/or provide CI assets, systems and services.
-CI in Canada is owned, operated and provided by the private, public and not-for-profit sectors.
+- the public and private entities that own, operate, maintain and/or provide CI assets, systems, and services.

 - Position, navigation and timing information is used to understand where we are on the surface of the earth (position), to decide how to get to where we need to go (navigation) and to synchronize networks, or for timestamping (timing).
 Global navigation satellite systems (GNSS) are used extensively for providing this precise PNT information